 Do you struggle to practice self-care, and instead put your energy into taking care of others?
 Read below for a metaphor I share with clients about the importance of prioritizing self-care, especially if you want to be able to care for others!

-Early on in my private practice I started using a metaphor with my clients to help explain the importance of self-care.
-I often find that my clients, especially women in some sort of caregiving role (nurses, teachers, mental health professionals, mothers, etc.), tend to hold a similar belief around self-care:
+Early on in my career I started using a metaphor with my clients to help explain the importance of self-care.
+I often find that my clients, especially women in some sort of caregiving role or helping profession (nurses, teachers, mental health professionals, mothers, etc.), tend to hold a similar belief around self-care:

 Taking care of other’s needs is more important than taking care of my own.

 How does this belief develop?
 When does the admirable desire to help others and leave the world a better place become a mission that leaves no space for caring for oneself?
 I’ve seen firsthand how so many of my own colleagues, friends and clients burn themselves out putting the needs of others before their own.
 A big part of my dissertation was focused on how parents with a child with an eating disorder or substance use disorder hurt their own mental and physical health trying to “care” for their loved one.

 But the truth is that in attempting to be selfless, we often end up unable to help anyone.
 In fact, I often pose the question to my patients: